Turtle Island: Braiding Sweetgrass by Robin Wall Kimmerer

-Robin Wall Kimmerer's book addresses the need for us to understand our reciprocal relationships with nature in order for us to understand and use ecology as a means to save the earth.
+Robin Wall Kimmerer's book, Braiding Sweetgrass, addresses the need for us to understand our reciprocal relationships with nature in order for us to understand and use our role as keystone species within our ecologies as a means to heal the earth.
 The version of the story from Kimmerer starts off with the Sky Woman falling from a hole in the sky, cradling something tightly in her hands.
 Geese rise up to soften her landing and place her on the back of a turtle so that she does not drown.
 All the animals congregate to help find dirt for the sky woman so that she can build her habitat, some giving their lives in the search.
-Finally the muskrat surfaces, dead but clutching a handful of soil for the Sky Woman, who takes the offering gratefully and uses seeds from The Tree of Life to begin her garden using her gratitude and the gifts from the animals, thus creating Turtle Island as we know it.
-Through the Sky Woman story, Kimmerer tells us that we can not "begin to move toward ecological and cultural sustainability if we cannot even imagine what the path feels like."
+Finally, the muskrat surfaces, dead but clutching a handful of soil for the Sky Woman, who takes the offering gratefully and uses seeds from The Tree of Life to begin her garden using her gratitude and the gifts from the animals, thus creating Turtle Island as we know it.
+Through the Sky Woman story, Kimmerer tells us that we cannot "begin to move toward ecological and cultural sustainability if we cannot even imagine what the path feels like."